hack4impact-upenn/boilerplate-s2022/README.md

 - Register a [Sender Identity](https://docs.sendgrid.com/for-developers/sending-email/sender-identity) (Single Sender recommended for most)
 - Create an [API Key](https://docs.sendgrid.com/ui/account-and-settings/api-keys#creating-an-api-key)

+### Mixpanel

+[Mixpanel](https://mixpanel.com) is an analytics tool that helps us collect data on how users use our applications.
+To set up Mixpanel:

+- Create a Mixpanel account
+- Create a project (there may be one created by default)
+- Go to Settings (top-right) > Project Settings
+- Look for "Project Token"

 ### Environment Variables

 Create a file named `.env` in the root of the `server` folder and add the following variables with the appropriate values.
 PM/TLs should provide this to their developers.